CBSE Class 12th Exam Date:01 Jan' 26 - 14 Feb' 26

 Study transcription, translation, and regulation of gene expression in both prokaryotes and eukaryotes.

-Gain knowledge about important experiments like Griffith’s, Hershey-Chase, and Meselson-Stahl through Molecular Basis of Inheritance Class 12 question answer for conceptual clarity.
+Gain knowledge about important experiments like Griffith’s, Hershey-Chase, and Meselson-Stahl through the Molecular Basis of Inheritance Class 12 question answer for conceptual clarity.

 Explore the concept of the Human Genome Project and its significance in understanding genetic material.